openstack/glance/doc/source/admin/controllingservers.rst

   You must use the ``sudo`` program to run ``glance-control`` currently, as the pid files for the server programs are written to /var/run/glance/

-Here is an example that shows how to start the ``glance-registry`` server with the ``glance-control`` wrapper script. ::
+Here is an example that shows how to start the ``glance-api`` server with the ``glance-control`` wrapper script. ::

   $ sudo glance-control api start glance-api.conf
   Starting glance-api with /home/jsuh/glance.conf

-  $ sudo glance-control registry start glance-registry.conf
-  Starting glance-registry with /home/jsuh/glance.conf

   $ ps aux | grep glance
   root     20038  4.0  0.1  12728  9116 ?
 Ss   12:51   0:00 /usr/bin/python /usr/bin/glance-api /home/jsuh/glance-api.conf
-  root     20039  6.0  0.1  25188 13356 ?
-Ss   12:51   0:00 /usr/bin/python /usr/bin/glance-registry /home/jsuh/glance-registry.conf
   jsuh     20042  0.0  0.0   3368   744 pts/1    S+   12:51   0:00 grep glance